 Let’s start from the first moment when you check in for the Overland Track at Cradle Mountain!

 When you arrive at the Cradle Mountain Visitor Centre, the check in desk is inside the front door on the right.

 Doors open here at 8am, with the first safety briefing at 8:30am if you’re self guided in the national parks.

-You will have to fill out a few forms before you start your trek.
+You will have to fill out a few forms before you start the Overland Track.
 One form is to say you have the right equipment with you and another is your registration form.

 After you have filled out these, you will go into a room and a presentation will be given.
 This is to give you some more information about the hike, prepare you for the worst and for your questions to be answered.
 The mountains are not to be messed with so being prepared is crucial.

 After the presentation is finished you will receive your Overland Track pass with your name on it to attached to your backpack.
 If you would like, you can weigh your bag on the scales there.

 Now you are ready to hop on the bus and drive the 20 minutes to the start of the Overland Track.

 Section 1 – Ronny Creek to Waterfall Valley Hut